areazus/python-switchbot-v2/README.md

+This is a fork from [jonghwanhyeon/python-switchbot](https://github.com/jonghwanhyeon/python-switchbot), which seemed abandoned at the time of the form.
+The fork was necessary since the package import name conflicts with https://github.com/sblibs/pySwitchbot, used by home assistant.
+I will merge any pull requests, but I am not planning on actively developing it.

 # python-switchbot
-A Python library to control SwitchBot devices connected to SwitchBot Hub
+A Python library to control SwitchBot devices connected to SwitchBot Hub.

 ## Requirements
 - Python 3.7+